-Trainees who have completed a higher degree prior to commencing training (PhD or Master degree), which contains the necessary core subjects, may apply for an exemption from the project pathway by submitting a Research RPL form.
+Trainees who have completed one or more suitable research projects prior to commencing training may apply for an exemption from the project pathway by submitting a Research RPL form.

-The Research Coordinators Committee will determine whether the research thesis completed toward attainment of the higher degree meets the minimum criteria for the Project Pathway.
+The Research Coordinator will determine whether the research project(s) meet the minimum criteria for the Project Pathway.
 If so, the trainee will only be required to present the findings of their research at the AOA ASM (or equivalent).